 States of Austria

-Erratum: The capital of Lower Austria should be Sankt Pölten, not Vienna.
+Erratum: The capital of Lower Austria should be Sankt Pölten, not Vienna as shown in the book.

 Country overview: